MicrosoftDocs/microsoft-365-community/Community/cds-and-model-driven-apps-standards-and-naming-conventions.md

 Relationship table names should be renamed to `pub_measure_N1_session`.

+#### Date Fields

 #### Boolean Fields

 Boolean fields are either true or false; yes or no, 1 or 0.
 They have only two states.
 Name your boolean fields with a verb, such as `IsActive` or `HasSales`.

 ## Model-Driven Apps